SUSAN TREGONING PHOTOGRAPHY

 The Motel Safari is one of the premier vintage motels along Historic Route 66.
 This retro motel is one cool place to stay!

 Tee Pee Curios is a magical and quirky piece of roadside architecture.
-I must confess; it gave me a thrill to walk through that teepee door when I visited the store during the day.
+I must confess that it gave me a thrill to walk through that teepee door when I visited the store during the day.
 However, this place also deserves a nighttime visit to appreciate its magnificent vintage neon.

-The whimsical neon sign was added sometime in the mid-1960s.
-It is, in my opinion, one of the best neon signs along Route 66.
-The sign was one of nine neon signs to be restored during the 2003 New Mexico Route 66 Neon Sign Restoration Project.
-The neon longhorn skull on the front of the teepee was added about the same time as the restoration.
+The whimsical neon sign was added in the mid-1960s.
+It is one of the best neon signs along Route 66.
+The sign was one of nine restored during the 2003 New Mexico Route 66 Neon Sign Restoration Project.
+The neon longhorn skull on the front of the teepee was added at about the same time as the restoration.

 La Cita was made famous with a rave review by Duncan Hines.
-Before Duncan Hines signed over his name for use on boxed cake mixes, he was well known as the first food and travel critic that rated restaurants and motels for travelers.
-Duncan Hines wrote the book, Adventures in Good Eating, a travel food guide that he updated and reprinted annually from 1936 to 1944.
+Before Duncan Hines signed over his name for use on boxed cake mixes, he was well known as the first food and travel critic who rated restaurants and motels for travelers.
+Duncan Hines wrote the book Adventures in Good Eating, a travel food guide he updated and reprinted annually from 1936 to 1944.

 2003 New Mexico Route 66 Neon Sign Restoration Project.
-After the sign's restoration, the building was repainted, and these beautiful murals were added.
+The building was repainted after the sign's restoration, and these beautiful murals were added.

 Tucumcari's West Route 66